nadeko-bot/nadekobot/docs/guides/linux-guide.md

 After that, your droplet should be ready for use.

-[Linux From Source]: #linux-from-source  <!-- There is no such anchor on this page. -->
 [Source Update Instructions]: #source-update-instructions
 [Release Update Instructions]: #release-update-instructions
 [Tmux (Preferred Method)]: #tmux-preferred-method